jas2jn/jas2jn.github.io/index.md

 ---
 [Convolutional Neural Network for Image Recognition](https://github.com/jas2jn/CNN-for-Image-Recognition/)
 <img src="images/CNNImage.jpg?raw=true"/>
-- This Convolutional Neural Network Architecture was loosely based off of the VGG16 architecture [(More information on VGG16 here)] (https://towardsdatascience.com/architecture-comparison-of-alexnet-vggnet-resnet-inception-densenet-beb8b116866d/).
+- This Convolutional Neural Network Architecture was loosely based off of the VGG16 architecture [(More information on VGG16 here)](https://towardsdatascience.com/architecture-comparison-of-alexnet-vggnet-resnet-inception-densenet-beb8b116866d/).
 - This model was used to predict whether an X-ray showed signs of pneumonia.
 - This model accurately predicted 99.92% of cases with pneumonia.
 ---